WW92030-STORAGE/ForgeHumanoidRenderer/README.md

 # ForgeHumanoidRenderer
-Humanoid mob template for Minecraft Forge
+Humanoid mob template for Minecraft Forge.
+The entity in this case is named DARKNESS but can be changed freely.

 # FILES